-Danny Boyle’s “127 Hours” is a more sharply focused, more emotionally touching, and more technically impressive film than his 2008 Oscar-winning “Slumdog Millionaire,” a trashy (mishmash of a movie) feature that was nonetheless very enjoyable.
+Danny Boyle’s 127 Hours is a more sharply focused, and more technically impressive film than his 2008 Oscar-winning “Slumdog Millionaire,” a trashy (mishmash of a movie) feature that was nonetheless very enjoyable,

 “127 Hours” is one of the best films of the year, an effective work of art that reaffirms our belief in the future of humanity as well as our belief in the future of cinema as the most visceral, immediate, and powerful medium among the arts.

-In the hands of another director, “127 Hours” could have easily become just a freaky gut-wrenching horror show.
-By now it’s no secret that in the climax, Aron Ralston, the film’s hero—and he is a hero no matter how you define the term—decides to cut off his arm with a blade.
+In the hands of another director, “127 Hours” could have easily become a freaky gut-wrenching horror show.
+It’s no secret that in the climax, Aron Ralston, the film’s hero decides to cut off his arm with a blade.

 Among other things, “127 Hours” deals with elemental issues that most viewers can relate to, namely, what are we willing to do and how far are we willing to go in order to survive?

-With all the praise for Boyle’s bravura helming, it should be pointed right away that it’s impossible to imagine the film without the gifted and versatile James Franco, who gives an astoundingly powerful performance, one that should easily garner him his first Oscar nomination, perhaps even win the award itself.
+With all the praise for Boyle’s bravura helming, it should be pointed right away that it’s impossible to imagine the film without James Franco, who gives an astoundingly powerful performance, one that should easily garner him his first Oscar nomination.
 (Franco is about a decade older than the character he plays, but he looks younger than his age).

 The true story of mountain climber Aron Ralston was first published in 2003 as a memoir aptly titled “Between a Rock and a Hard Place.”
 Not surprisingly, it quickly became a best-seller with many Hollywood producers knocking on its door.
 Ralston’s remarkable adventure, adapted to the screen by Danny Boyle and Simon Beaufoy (who has also scripted “Slumdog Millionaire”), depicts in a viscerally emotional way how he saves himself after a falling boulder crashes on his arm.